Latham Island

-Latham Island, known locally as Fungu Kizimkazi (Kisiwa cha Fungu Kizimkazi, in Swahili) is an isolated island 43 km east of Kigamboni District in the Dar es Salaam Region of Tanzania.
+Latham Island, known locally as Fungu Kizimkazi (Kisiwa cha Fungu Kizimkazi) is an isolated island 43 km east of Kigamboni District in the Dar es Salaam Region of Tanzania.
 The island geographically considered a part of the Zanzibar Archipelago of Tanzania, it was once politically under the Sultanate of Zanzibar from 1898 to 1963.
 Currently, the island is administered by the United Republic of Tanzania.

 Geography

 Latham Island is a flat coral island located 66 km south-east of Unguja and 43.3 km east of Kimbiji, Kigamboni District, Dar es Salaam.
 It is roughly 300 m long and 300 m wide, and has an area of 3 ha.
 The island is surrounded by a fringing reef and is oceanic, as it lies off the continental shelf and is surrounded by deep water.

 The island is 3 m above spring tide level and is oblong in shape with its long axis facing north and south.
 The main coral platform currently measures around 287 m by 157 m at its widest point.
 However, estimates of its length range widely, from 182 m to 289 m or less, and the island is gradually sinking in the ocean.
 While the is unquestionably getting smaller owing to undercutting, the discrepancy in length estimates is likely caused by the existence of a moveable sandbank, which has, when present and exposed, been added to the length of the island.
 During the monsoon season, the bank is reported to move as much as feet of the bank can be exposed.

 The main plateau is constructed of oolite with shards of unmodified coral bonded together with calcium phosphate.
 It has a flat top but very slightly higher at the southern end.
 A 3 m high cliff is disintegrating into a tangle of rocks.
 By way of the vast guano deposits that blanket the majority of the island, the original coral over much of it has been changed to phosphates.
 Except for those parts where the guano is new and soft with a consistency similar to peat, the surface is hard; in these locations, the guano is at least one foot deep and has been measured to a depth of over three feet in one instance.
 However, it is only a few inches deep over the majority of the coral platform.